mimoyer21/sparkify-airflow-etl/README.md

 2. Connect to Airflow and configure Airflow connections for the following:
       * aws_credentials: AWS IAM user credentials that can access the S3 data sources
       * redshift: the Redshift cluster details so Airflow can access and write to the db
-3. Turn on and schedule and/or manually run the 'sparkify_etl_dag' (note: the S3 data source only has event data for 2018/11, so only backfilling for that month will produce results--running for a different time period will have no event data)
+3. Turn on and allow scheduled runs and/or manually run the 'sparkify_etl_dag'